-This video, from 1975, is an overview of the problems created by cars and what Oxford was doing to try to address them: "Oxford has gone some way towards solving its traffic problems".
+This 1975 "Cars Without Chaos" documentary looks at the problems created by cars and what Oxford was doing to try to address them: "Oxford has gone some way towards solving its traffic problems".
 (The video is twenty four minutes long, but you can start two minutes in and skip the introduction.)

 The amazing thing about this is how much of it is still relevant.

 Road-building is topical and controversial: then it was across Christ Church Meadow; now it's from Didcot to Culham.
 Car numbers are seen as problematic, though then it was "one car for four persons" and now there are maybe 30% more people in Oxford, higher car ownership rates, and cars that are significantly bigger.
 And the broader plan is similar: "to start controlling traffic more effectively ... to give privileges to buses and taxis and to find ways of making much greater use of a much smaller number of cars".
 "It is the prospect of the closing of Magdalen Bridge which is so exciting and important."

 Many things seem to have not changed much at all — the width of the roads, the layout of the lanes on Banbury and Woodstock Rds, the queues of commuter traffic on the A40, the "cathedral for a thousand cars" at the Westgate, even people walking around in cardboard "car frames" — and others have only recently changed — there is footage of the Broad St car park with commentary on how car parking "litters and disfigures every conceivable corner of the centres of our cities".